 The fact is, quality health supplements continue to have a place for many of us.
 A more pertinent question to ask would be, which health supplements fulfil a need, i.e. a cover natural shortfall in modern diets.
 Solid arguments can be made for half a dozen or so.
 But three nutrients are especially useful for several reasons, which we intend to outline in this article.
 Namely, vitamin D, vitamin B12 and magnesium.
 And getting enough of them, in combination, couldn’t be more timely.

-Let’s look at why you should take Vitamin D, B12 and magnesium in tandem.
+Let’s look at why you can and should take Vitamin D, Vitamin B12 and magnesium together.

 The Many Functions of Magnesium